 - Acquire basic skills in conflict resolution for Peer Mediation

 - Recognize and apply the principle of due process in relating with schools authority.

 - Reconcile academics with leadership responsibilities.

-The following outcomes are noted:
+The following are outcomes:

 - Enhanced knowledge on the concept of leadership